The Philanthropic Influence of Cordelia Scaife May

 support with a deep respect for the leaders and organizations implementing

-these projects.
 Cordelia Scaife May often worked behind the scenes, offering substantial

 support while maintaining a low public profile.